backbone-cord/backbone-cord.github.io/README.md

 Using the key 'id' will result in using the model's idAttribute as a key instead.

-The following observer syntax is supported in addition to a function:
+The following observer syntax is supported in addition to a normal function:

-* key to a view function
+* key for a view property that is a function which will be used as the observer callback
-* key
+* key for a view property
-* subviewkey.property ..  - only supports subviews chains not nested models or objects
+* subviewkey.property - only supports subviews chains for deep nesting with the dot syntax nested not properties of properties.

-Setting Values
+Getting/Setting Values
 -------------------------------

-`setValueForKey()`
+Also included is a standard way to set and get values from any scope associated with the view.

+`getValueForKey(key)` - key supports the same key syntax as above `setValueForKey(key, value)` - key supports the same observer syntax as above

 License